bloomberg/blazingmq/docs/docs/features/subscriptions.md

 - Existing APIs will continue to work and consumer applications which do not use subscriptions will not need to make any changes.

-- In the BlazingMQ back-end, upon the arrival of a new message, BlazingMQ primary node will try to match the message with a subscription and route the message to the consumer with that subscription.
+- In the BlazingMQ back-end, upon the arrival of a new message, the BlazingMQ primary node will first check each Application Subscription.
+The message will be auto-confirmed for each application that does not have a matching subscription.
+If there is a matching Application Subscription, Blazing will then try to match the message with a consumer's subscription and route the message to the corresponding consumer instance.
 See *Implementation Details* section below for more info.

+- Multiple expressions can be provided when using Application and/or Consumer Subscriptions.
+The BlazingMQ primary node will check if a message matches each provided expression, resulting in an implicit "OR" between expressions.

 ### Implementation Details
 {:.no_toc}